ContrastiveCFG: Guiding Diffusion Sampling by Contrasting Positive and Negative Concepts: Experimental details

 \section{Experimental details}

-\subsection{Sampling hyperparameters.}
+\subsection{Sampling hyperparameters}

 Tab.~\ref{tab:hyperparameter} lists the hyperparameter values used for DNG and \ccfg~for the results in the main manuscript.
 Apart from the guidance scale $\omega$ that is shared by all negative sampling methods we've tested, DNG requires a prior for the given condition $p(c)$, an affine transformation weight $\tau'$ and bias $\delta$ for its guidance term calculation.
-We first took the values from the authors of DNG~\cite{koulischer2024dynamic} as a basis, then additionally searched and tuned for the best performance on each dataset.
-We note that DNG only showed acceptable performances with the heavily exaggerated condition prior $p(c)$ which are far from the reasonable value(\eg 0.1 for MNIST and CIFAR10).
-In the case of \ccfg's temperature value, we used $\tau$=0.2 for all experiments.
+We first took the values from the authors of DNG~\citep{dng} as a basis, then additionally searched and tuned for the best performance on each dataset.
+We note that DNG only showed acceptable performances with the heavily exaggerated condition prior $p(c)$ which are far from the reasonable value(\eg~0.1 for MNIST and CIFAR10).